 exit from the shelter and re-unification with their families.

 The services rendered to our client groups include a holistic approach of prevention, intake and intervention leading to a sustainable exit for each individual.
-Presently MES Port Elizabeth focusses on adults, older persons, social support services and enterprise projects.
+Presently MES Gqeberha focusses on adults, older persons, social support services and enterprise projects.

 Drop-In Soup Kitchen

 - Restores dignity by moulding and empowering homeless/jobless adults to improve their psychological, emotional and physical skills while taking care of their most basic needs (food, clothing and toiletries).
 This is the point of entry that enables the branch to establish a relationship with the homeless person that could motivate the person to voluntarily enter into a MES Development programme in order to get off the streets all together.